erco77/1a2-ksu-v1.4x/README-pic-chip-info.txt

     and a fast/small IDE.
 But they didn't have an easy way to invoke the PICKit 3 programmer to upload the code to the chip.

+    I found with a Windows machine with sufficient speed and memory, the Microchip MPLAB X IDE was able to function properly, but it was tough going on a lesser machine.

-    Apparently the approach was to configure MikroC to invoke Microchip's "standalone programmer", or "PIC Kit Programmer", which was simple and small and easy, but Microchip says they stopped supporting it in favor of their massive "MPLAB IPE" instead, another bloated java application similar to the "MPLAB IDE".
+    Apparently the approach was to configure MikroC to invoke Microchip's "standalone programmer", or "PIC Kit Programmer", which was simple and small and easy, but Microchip says they stopped supporting it in favor of their massive "MPLAB IPE" instead, another java application similar to the "MPLAB IDE" that suffers from being slow/heavy.

     So all the standalone PIC programmer apps I could find from Microchip were frozen in time, old enough not to include my relatively new chip